microsoft/vscode-docs/api/extension-guides/chat.md

 Once you have created your AI extension and once we finalize the Chat and Language Model API (expected early April 2024) you can publish your extension to the VS Marketplace:
 * By publishing to the VS Marketplace your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](TODO@isidorn add link).
-* Update the attributes in the `package.json` to make it easy for users to find your extension: include the word "agent" in the extension description and set the Category to "Agents" in your `package.json`.
+* Update the attributes in the `package.json` to make it easy for users to find your extension set the Category to "Chat" in your `package.json`.
 * Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).